An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Experimentation

-\textbf{Discussion}: This experiment verifies \citet{10.1007/978-3-030-16692-2_41}'s claim that simpler designs are preferred for lower computation budgets, even when the design complexity is allowed to change during the co-optimization procedure.
+\textbf{Discussion}: This experiment tried to verify \citet{10.1007/978-3-030-16692-2_41}'s claim that simpler designs are preferred for lower computation budgets, even when the design complexity is allowed to change during the co-optimization procedure.
 Our hypothesis for this is that more complex designs require additional training time for the controller to be able to fully exploit the design; hence when less training time is used per design, simpler designs tend to perform better.
-This implies that adjusting the training budget of each design can be used to alter the design complexity of the end result, where a smaller budget per design leads to simpler designs.
+This implies that adjusting the training budget of each design can be used to alter the design complexity of the end result, where a lower budget per design leads to simpler designs.
+However, the results are only significant for two out of the four environments, and therefore the results are not conclusive.